Color psychology is real: different colors make us feel a whole array of emotions.

 Splashes of black can be very elegant (you see a lot of it in magazines, used in elegant serif or script fonts, connected with beautiful imagery), but used too much can appear as draining and heavy.
 Use it wisely and with bright colors so it really shines among them and you use it’s “light side”.
 You can find black only in the Winter Color Personality.

 Pure, clear, sharp, hygienic, ethereal, clean

-White works beautifully mixed with a splash of color every now and there.
-It makes other colors shine and bring lightness to your designs.
-IT’s a perfect color if you’d like to be perceived as clean, but be careful – sharp white feels hygienic and it’s very cold.
+White works beautifully mixed with a splash of colour every now and there.
+It makes other colours shine and bring light to your designs.
+It’s a perfect colour if you’d like to be perceived as clean, but be careful – sharp white feels hygienic and it’s very cold.